-in lessons? in books / Seesaw? in the environment?

--Whole class discussions -Some lessons have written - Rights respecting displays

--Talk partner work outcomes -Most lessons have photographs or videos - School council display

--Role play - LGBT display

--Hot seating uploaded on to - Star of the week display

--Group work seesaw/tapestry -Audio clips can be used for some evidence - Positive quotes around school

--Questions surrounding topics

--Practical activities

--Written work

--Posters
+in lessons? in books/seesaw/tapestry? in the environment?
+Whole class discussions -Some lessons have a written Rights respecting displays Talk partner work outcomes School council display Role play -Most lessons have photographs LGBT display Hot seating or videos uploaded on to Star of the week display Group work seesaw/tapestry Positive quotes around school Questions surrounding topics -Audio clips can be used for Practical activities some evidence Written work Posters

 How is this subject resourced?